BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: I decided to revise and finish "Working With Missing And Duplicate Data" on Dataquest.

 **Thoughts:** I start to learn a lot of in-built pandas methods to accomplish the word, I'd done manually before.
 It feels exciting!

+### Day 12: March 18, 2020

+**Today's Progress**: I finished "Working With Missing And Duplicate Data" on Dataquest and actually restarted my internship project with new instruments I have now.

+**Thoughts:** I'm very excited about data analysis.
+I'm ready to tackle every problem I will have and to learn even more data analysis tecniques!